 Some packages would directly compare Original Medicare benefits to D-SNP benefits such as the one from Anthem Blue Cross and Blue Shield.

 SNPs continue to gain traction in the Medicare Advantage market.
 If you’re an insurer looking to launch (or grow) a D-SNP plan, let’s connect.
-Contact Jim McDonald, director of Business Development at 518-456-3015.
+Contact Jim McDonald, Head of Strategic Growth at 518-940-4882.

 *Direct mail communications (screenshots) sourced from Mintel – a leading market intelligence agency.